Spider-Girl

-Spider-Girl is the code name of several fictional characters in comic books published by Marvel Comics.
+Spider-Girl is the code name of several superheroines in comic books published by Marvel Comics.
 The most prominent version and first to receive an ongoing series is Mayday Parker from the MC2 universe, the second version is Anya Corazon, the third version is Gwen Warren, and the fourth version is Maka Akana, the latter three from the Earth-616 universe.
-Several alternate reality incarnations of the character have additionally received notoriety, including the Ultimate Spider-Girl, Ashley Barton, Betty Brant, April, Penelope and Petra Parker, and Charlotte Morales; the name is also used by the Spider-Man advocacy group "The Spider-Girls".
+Several alternate reality incarnations of the character have additionally received notoriety, including the Ultimate Spider-Girl, Ashley Barton, Betty Brant, Felicity Hardy, April, Penelope and Petra Parker, Charlotte Morales, and Jessica Campbell; the name is also used by the Spider-Man advocacy group "The Spider-Girls".

 Publication history

-The first portrayed Spider-Girl, Mayday Parker, first appeared in a one-shot story in the ongoing series What If.
+The first Spider-Girl, Mayday Parker, debuted in a one-shot story in the ongoing series What If.
 Following positive fan response to the concept, Spider-Girl and two other series (A-Next and J2) set in the same alternate future universe were launched under the MC2 imprint with The Amazing Spider-Girl and The Spectacular Spider-Girl.
 On November 8, 2008, Marvel EIC Joe Quesada confirmed that Spider-Girl would become a feature in the monthly anthology magazine Amazing Spider-Man Family.
 The series would replace the feature "Mr. and Mrs. Spider-Man", written by DeFalco, which served as a prequel series to the Spider-Girl universe.
 The title would continue to be simultaneously published in paper form within Amazing Spider-Man Family.
 Amazing Spider-Man Family #5 (published April 2009) through #8 (July 2009) contained these Spider-Girl stories until the title's cancellation with issue #8, followed by one last Spider-Girl tale, Spider-Girl: The End, in which fellow Spider-Girl April Parker is killed.

 In November 2010, a new Spider-Girl series was launched that was unconnected to the MC2 universe.
-The MC2 Spider-Girl title was cancelled, having surpassed publisher expectations for longevity.
+The MC2 Spider-Girl title was cancelled, having surpassed publisher expectations for longevity after 102 issues.
 The new series featured a new character, Anya Corazon, whose adventures occurred on Earth 616.
 The series was canceled after only eight issues.
 No official reason was given for the cancellation.
 This character returned for a Spider-Island limited series.

 The character who would in 2023 become the second Earth-616 Spider-Girl was introduced in Avenging Spider-Man #16 (January 2013), before returning a decade later in X-Men Unlimited Infinity Comic #69 (January 2023) under the name "Gwen Warren", assuming the mantle of Spider-Girl as a member of the X-Men.

 Spider-Boy vol. 2 #12 (October 2024) introduced the supervillain Funhouse (Makawalu "Maka" Akana), the villainous protégé of Bullseye, who aiming to become Spider-Boy's nemesis, temporarily takes the name "Spider-Girl" to mock him while the two partake in a tournament, ultimately keeping the name as the third Earth-616 Spider-Girl.
 She was created by Dan Slott and Michael Cho.
-This Spider-Girl later gained her own comic series that detailed what happened to Spider-Girl after she parted ways with Bullseye.
+This Spider-Girl later received a solo series, which follows her after she parts ways with Bullseye, which lasted 7 issues from 2025-2026.